-Where a business agrees to pay you a percent of their monthly revenue until you receive the total payment.
-Monthly payment, if any, may be different every month.
+With a revenue sharing note, a business agrees to pay you a percentage of their monthly revenue until you receive the total repayment amount.
+Payments, if any, may be different every month.

 Example: you invested $1,000 in a revenue sharing offering on NextSeed

 The multiple of your principal investment that the business agrees to pay you in total by the maturity date.